 Don’t Tan Too Often

-When I first started spray tanning I went every other day.
+When I first started spray tanning, I went every other day.
 I had no idea why people thought I was orange!
-If you go too much it’s like painting your fingernails with eight coats of polish.
-The product starts to stack on top of each other which results in a scaly look when it starts to come off.
-It’s best to go about once a week, twice if you trying to get a darker tan.
-This will give you the best look, and it won’t make you look streaky.
+If you go too much, it’s like painting your fingernails with eight coats of polish.
+The product starts to stack on top of each other, which results in a scaly look when it starts to come off.
+It’s best to limit sessions to once a week.
+This will give you the best look, without resulting in you look streaky.